Taylor/Maclaurin Series & Power Series of ln(1+x)

 From Geometric Series to ln(1+x)

-Here’s the key idea: we know that \(\frac{d}{dx}\ln(1+x) = \frac{1}{1+x}\).
-So if we integrate the geometric series term by term, we should get \(\ln(1+x)\)!
+The key observation is that \(\frac{d}{dx}\ln(1+x) = \frac{1}{1+x}\).
+Therefore, if we integrate the geometric series term by term, we obtain \(\ln(1+x)\):

 \[\int \frac{1}{1+x}\,dx = \int \left(1 - x + x^2 - x^3 + \cdots\right) dx\]